HumairAK/gamedevlog/vector_basics_in_unity.md

 ![image](./assets/vector_basics_in_unity/4.png)

 I've kept the color scheme of the lines analogous to our example.
-The red vector, which is (3, -2) gives the directionfrom the point (2,4) to (5,2).
+The red vector, which is (3, -2) gives the direction from the point (2,4) to (5,2).
 Think of it it as the "steps" one needs to take to get to point (2,4) to (5,2).
 In this case we need to go 3 steps right, and 2 steps down from 2,4 to get to 5,2.
 If we instead subtract `(2,4) - (5,2)` then we get the reverse i.e. (-3, 2), 3 steps left, 2 steps up.
 Which is the vector moving from (5,2) in the direction towards (2,4).

 Let's use this new found knowledge in our example: